Soldat (video game): Community

-The new lobby server indicates it holds a record number of lobby requests at 71459 per day.
-The whole number of players has not been counted but the official Soldat Forums have over 12000 registered members.
+The new lobby server indicates it holds a record number of lobby requests at 71,459 per day.
+A complete list of total players has not been counted, but the official Soldat forums have over 12,000 registered members.
 Map editors are also available.
 Many Soldat players have developed and distributed their own programs for use with the game.
-These include, but are not limited to, map editors, weapon editors, statistics programs, mods, server-side statistical webpage-plugins (such as U13SSS and Zitro-stats), and auto-join applications.
-There are many fan web-pages serving a multitude of purposes and tastes, mainly different clans for the official tournaments the game's community sponsors.
+These include, but are not limited to, map editors, weapon editors, statistics programs, mods, server-side statistical webpage plugins (such as U13SSS and Zitro-stats), and auto-join applications.
+There are many fan web pages serving a multitude of purposes and tastes, mainly different clans for the official tournaments the game's community sponsors.

-Sub game-modes
+Sub gamemodes

 Realistic Mode

-As the Soldat community has grown, so has the popularity of the sub-gamemode Realistic (often abbreviated "R" or "R-mode").
-Realistic makes the game have more realistic characteristics to it; the weapons are more powerful and they have recoil (the cross-hair moves upwards with each successive shot), there is a realistic field of view and players sustain greater damage when they hit the ground at high speeds.
+As the Soldat community has grown, so has the popularity of the sub gamemode Realistic (often abbreviated "R" or "R-mode").
+Realistic makes the game have more realistic characteristics to it; the weapons are more powerful and they have recoil (the crosshair moves upwards with each successive shot), there is a realistic field of view, and players sustain greater damage when they hit the ground at high speeds.
 This mode emphasizes the need for proper tactics more strongly than the standard game mode, sometimes regarded as requiring more skill.